jbranchaud/snake_case/README.md

 # snake_case

+### Week 11: March Madness

+How many different possible brackets are there for March Madness?

 ### Week 10: Random Line

 How could you select one of N objects at random, where you see the objects